ddeutils/ddeutil-observe/README.md

 > | ddeutil-observe:python3.12 | `3.12`         | :x:     |
 > | ddeutil-observe:python3.12 | `3.13`         | :x:     |

+> [!NOTE]
+> If you want to increase this application performance, you can install the
+> performance option, `pip install ddeutil-observe[perf]` (It does not edit
+> code, it's just routing other faster packages).

 ## :beers: Getting Started

 This project implement the best scalable FastAPI web application structure.